MohanadAbugharbia/odoo-controller/README.md

 ## Description
 This project is a Kubernetes operator that manages the lifecycle of an Odoo deployment inside a Kubernetes cluster.

-Checkout the sample [OdooDeployment](config/samples/odoo_v1_odoodeployment.yaml) for an example of how to use this operator.
+Check out the sample [OdooDeployment](config/samples/odoo_v1_odoodeployment.yaml) for an example of how to use this operator.

 Check out the [Odoo](https://www.odoo.com/) website for more information on Odoo.